lenisha/msi-mssql-jdbc/README.md

 - `msiEnable` flag tells Factory to use MSI identity to establish connection to Datasource
 - `factory` overrides default Tomcat `BasicDataSourceFactory`, and uses `MSI_ENDPOINT and MSI_SECRET` to obtain the token and use it for the connection.
+- `url` points to url, in the example above provided by environment variable set by `JAVA_OPTS`